aanandDMG/Question1/README.md

 Details
 ---------------------------------------------------------------------------------------------------------------

-1. Kindly make a folder on path /var/lib/jenkins/workspace by mkdir.
+1. Kindly create this path /var/lib/jenkins/workspace by mkdir.

 2. Kindly run pv.yaml by kubectl apply -f pv.yaml.
 It will create a PersistentVolume.